 Best Practices for SaaS Customer Support

-There are a million and one reasons we could state in this section for why customer support is important.
+There are a million and one reasons we could state in this section why customer support is important.

-However, we going to focus on three main areas:
+However, we'll focus on three main areas:

-- Increasing retention and decreasing churn
+- Increasing retention and decreasing churn.

-- Improving your product, marketing, and sales around customer needs
+- Improving your product, marketing, and sales around customer needs.

-- Structuring your support processes for efficiency and consistency
+- Structuring your support processes for efficiency and consistency.

 1. Focus on proactive customer retention.

 The greater the LTV in proportion to CAC, the better your business is doing financially.

-These are the fundamentals of business and it’s important to return to them.
-If you retain a customer for 12 months instead of 6, you've made double the amount of money gross.
+For instance, if you retain a customer for 12 months instead of 6, you've made double the amount of money gross.
 The cost of acquiring them has not changed.

-Moreover, once you have a customer you possess the ability to sell them further services.
-It can be 5 to 10X cheaper to upsell a current customer than to acquire a new one, as I outlined in a post about the importance of upselling.
+Moreover, once you have a customer, you can sell them further services.
+It can be five to 10 times cheaper to upsell a current customer than to acquire a new one, as I outlined in a post about the importance of upselling.

 "User onboarding improvements drove Week 1 retention up to 75% from the 60s.
-Week 2 retention maintained that difference as it was up to the 60s from 50%.
-By Week 10, 25% of users were still using the product—rather than having only 10-15% of users actually active.”
+Week 2 retention maintained that difference as it was up to the 60s from 50%," he says.

 2. Use customer feedback to improve your product.

-The construction of these personas then guided his marketing material, product changes, and onboarding processes.
+The construction of these personas guided his marketing material, product changes, and onboarding processes.
 Speaking to his users is what enabled him to identify what to cut and identify what to boost.

 "I have a little mobile app called Idyoma which is a kind of Tinder for language learning.
-I don't have a customer support team, and my users are spread out over the world.
-But I’ll regularly hop into the app and strike up a conversation with people to find out more about their experience and get some feedback.”
+I don't have a customer support team, and my users are spread out all over the world."

 - Users felt the app wasn't as fast or stable as the other apps they love to use.